foundersandcoders/old-coursebook/business/you.md

-# Developing your personal profile
+# Developing your online presence

 Regardless of whether you are looking for a job or wanting to work freelance, you will make your life easier if you have a visible oinline presence.